Connect with Advanced Leadership

 BMO Mentorship Program at the Haskayne School of Business

-Becoming a mentor is about helping the next generation of business professionals prepare for the transition from university to the business world.
+As a mentor, you will help the next generation of business professionals develop their leadership skills.
 At the same time, you will develop your own skills to help you become a better manager and leader.

 A successful mentorship relationship is dependent on the amount of time and effort that a mentor and mentee put in to creating a great experience.
-Mentors are expected to meet with their mentees at least six times throughout the academic year (September – April).
+Mentors are expected to meet with their mentees at least six times throughout an 8 month period.
 Of course this is only a minimum requirement; we encourage additional touch-ins with your mentees.
-Your mentorship meetings can include:

 We hope to partner students with professionals who can offer advice and guidance as our students prepare to transition from university to the business world.
 We seek mentors who hold an undergraduate degree and who have been working professionally for at least five years.